Site info

 It can be any genre, as long as I like it enough.
 There has to be that certain X-factor.
 The songs on this site range from ambient to heavy rock, and can be either mainstream or underground - often somewhere in between.

 What I do struggle with, though, is connecting with heavily auto-tuned songs that only last around 2:30; typical current CHR radio music.
+I'm against AI generated songs as well.
 Even in fully electronic music, I tend to look for some kind of human element beneath the surface.

 ··· LYRICS, ALBUMS